 Malpelo Island and its satellite rocks boast a limited but highly specialized biodiversity characterized by a high degree of endemism.
 These include five plant species, three reptiles, and two arthropods.

 The rocky outcroppings also support large colonies of Nazca Boobies, as well as Swallow-tailed Gull, Masked Booby, and the critically endangered Galapagos Petrel.

 Due to the remoteness and protection efforts, the conservation status of the location is outstanding, making Malpelo one of the world's top diving destinations.

 Malpelo Fauna and Flora Sanctuary

-The Malpelo Fauna and Flora Sanctuary is a large marine protected area, located approximately 500 km (300 mi) off the Pacific coast of Colombia.
+The Malpelo Fauna and Flora Sanctuary is a large marine protected area located approximately 500 km (300 mi) off Colombia's Pacific coast.
 This UNESCO World Heritage Site includes the barren Malpelo Island and the surrounding marine environment.

 The vast majority of the property, 857,465 ha (2,118,840 acres), is a "marine wilderness" constituting the largest no-fishing zone in the Eastern Tropical Pacific.
 The rugged underwater topography includes steep walls, caves, and tunnels, reaching a depth of around 3,400 m (11,150 ft).